 Often times beginner singers struggle with the high notes, and they tend to focus on improving but no matter how talented you are you will never be able to sing high notes successfully without using your diaphragm.
-While singing from the throat seems at the first glance far easier than controlling your diaphragm, in the long run, this throat singing will limit your performance.
-If you read my recent article How to make voice clear and soft, you will learn how important the diaphragm is for your voice to sound good.
+While singing from the throat seems at first glance far easier than controlling your diaphragm, in the long run, this throat singing will limit your performance.
+If you read my recent article How to make voice clear and soft? ( Fast and Easy ), you will learn how important the diaphragm is for your voice to sound good.

-One of the most important exercises as a new singer to master is your ability to properly breathe while singing.
-Singers who rely on their throat will not have the necessary airflow through their throat to produce a good singing voice.
+One of the most important exercises for a new singer to master is the ability to properly breathe while singing.
+Singers who rely on their throats will not have the necessary airflow through their throats to produce a good singing voice.
 By singing from your diaphragm you will not only sound better as a singer but you will also limit the possibility of injury and inflammation of your vocal cords.
-The inability to sing from the diaphragm is often a beginner mistake if you are a beginner singer my recommendation is to read my article How to sing for beginners step by step.
+The inability to sing from the diaphragm is often a beginner mistake if you are a beginner singer my recommendation is to read my article How to sing for beginners step by step ( 14 Easy Steps ).

 If you find yourself often with inflamed vocal cords after singing just a couple of songs you either do not breathe correctly using your diaphragm or you force yourself way too much.
 Both of these can be detrimental to your performance in the long run.
 Most beginner singers when they first start out think that singing from the diaphragm is extremely difficult, this is mostly due to the overly complicated vocal exercises which some vocal coaches teach.

 First, you need to establish if you are using your throat or your diaphragm for singing.
 Go in front of a mirror and place one of your hands on your stomach and start singing, if you notice that your stomach is expanding and contracting while you are singing then you are singing from your diaphragm.
-If you notice that your stomach is fairly rigid, it hardly moves and trough your neck and head the veins start popping out that means that you are using your throat for singing.
+If you notice that your stomach is fairly rigid, it hardly moves, and through your neck and head, the veins start popping out then that means that you are using your throat for singing.
 You have a lot of options to improve your voice naturally if you want more info you should check out my recent article How to improve voice quality naturally ( 10 Quick and Easy Steps ).

-After you have established if you are singing either form your throat or from your diaphragm, it is time to make your diaphragm stronger to be able to push all the necessary air which you will need for singing.
-One of the easiest ways to strengthen your diaphragm is by lying down on your back, putting one hand over your stomach and just simply breathe.
+After you have established if you are singing either from your throat or from your diaphragm, it is time to make your diaphragm stronger to be able to push all the necessary air which you will need for singing.
+One of the easiest ways to strengthen your diaphragm is by lying down on your back, putting one hand over your stomach, and just simply breathing.
 You should do this breathing exercise once every day for 10-20 minutes for 2 weeks.